pr2tools/pr2tools.github.io/README.md

-# Platform Racing 2 - Server and custom client to play original PR2 locally
+# Platform Racing 2 (archived)
+## Server and custom client to play original flash game locally

 Here is a simple solution to play the original Platform Racing 2.
 It runs locally and allows to play PR2.